octobercms/docs/services-queues.md

     redirect_stderr=true
     stdout_logfile=/path/to/october/worker.log

 In this example, the `numprocs` directive will instruct Supervisor to run 8 `queue:work` processes and monitor all of them, automatically restarting them if they fail.
 Of course, you should change the `queue:work` portion of the command directive to reflect your desired queue connection.
+The `user` directive should be changed to the name of a user that has permission to run the command.

 ### Starting Supervisor